laxmikant-ainapure/upcxx/INSTALL.md

 appropriate commands.

 Python3 or Python2 (version 2.7.5 or later) is required by UPC\+\+.
-By default, a Python interpreter is located when needed by searching for `python` in `$PATH`.
+By default, `configure` searches `$PATH` for several common Python interpreter names.
 If that does not produce a suitable interpreter, you may override this using `--with-python=...` to specify a python interpreter.
 If you provide a full path, the value is used as given.
 Otherwise, the `$PATH` at configure-time is searched to produce a full path.
 Either way, the resulting